Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 A mobile wallet is the best option for buying Bitcoin at a Bitcoin ATM, since it allows you to quickly display a QR code on your phone's screen.

-For beginners, a simple mobile wallet like Trust Wallet, Exodus, or another popular non-custodial app might be a good choice.
-It’s important to download it only from the official App Store or Google Play.
+For beginners, a simple mobile wallet such as Trust Wallet or Exodus, or another popular non-custodial app, may be a good choice.
+Download it only from the official App Store or Google Play listing.

-If you're buying a larger amount of BTC, you can first withdraw the funds to your mobile wallet and then transfer them to your hardware wallet.
-It's a convenient combination of simplicity and security.
+If you are buying a larger amount of BTC, you can first receive it in a mobile wallet and then transfer it to a hardware wallet.
+This is a convenient combination of simplicity and security.

 - Choose a Bitcoin wallet